zyberspace/php-steam-web-api-client/README.md

      $response = $steamUser->GetPlayerSummariesV2('76561198059720690');
      ```

-Every method return an object build from the json response.
+Every method returns an object build from the json response.
 If you want to know more about the response format of every specific method, check the [Steam Web API documentation](https://developer.valvesoftware.com/wiki/Steam_Web_API).

 ```php
 require('vendor/autoload.php');